Whimsy Stick

 Exercise for Puppies

-Puppies are not small adults.
-Their growth plates have not closed, their joints are developing, and their attention spans are short.
-Over-exercising a puppy can cause lasting orthopedic damage.
+However, puppies are not small adults.
+Their growth plates have not closed, joints are developing, and attention spans are short.
+Over-exercising a puppy causes lasting orthopedic damage.

-A common guideline endorsed by veterinarians is 5 minutes of exercise per month of age, twice daily.
-A 4-month-old puppy gets two 20-minute sessions.
-A 6-month-old gets two 30-minute sessions.
+Specifically, the standard guideline: 5 minutes of exercise per month of age, twice daily.
+For example, a 4-month-old puppy gets two 20-minute sessions.
+Meanwhile, a 6-month-old gets two 30-minute sessions.
 This applies to walks and general activity.

 Exercise for Senior Dogs

 Senior dogs still have prey drive.
 It does not disappear with age.
 What changes is their physical capacity to express it at full intensity.
-The neurological need for prey sequence completion remains, but the sessions need to be shorter, slower, and gentler on aging joints.
+The neurological need for prey sequence completion remains.
+The sessions need to be shorter, slower, and gentler on aging joints.

-Two shorter walks (15 to 20 minutes each) plus low-intensity flirt pole work with slower lure movement and frequent wins keeps a senior dog mentally satisfied without stressing their body.
-If your senior dog has arthritis or mobility issues, consult your vet about appropriate exercise limits.
-But do not assume that slowing down physically means the dog no longer needs mental and instinctual fulfillment.
+For seniors, two shorter walks (15 to 20 minutes each) combined with low-intensity flirt pole work, slower lure movement and frequent wins, keeps a senior dog mentally satisfied without stressing their body.
+Dogs with arthritis or mobility issues should have exercise limits set by a vet.
+Do not assume slowing down physically means the drive has gone away.

 Can You Over-Exercise a Dog?

 Yes.
-And it is more common than most owners realize.
-Over-exercising creates a paradox: the dog builds physical endurance, which means they need more exercise to reach the same level of physical tiredness, while the neurological need that causes the behavioral problems was never addressed.
+More common than most owners realize.
+Over-exercising creates a paradox: the dog builds physical endurance and needs progressively more effort to reach the same level of tiredness, while the neurological need driving the bad behavior was never addressed.

-Signs of over-exercise include chronic joint soreness, reluctance to exercise that reverses into hyperactivity once activity starts, paw pad wear, excessive panting during moderate activity, and a dog that seems to need progressively more exercise to achieve the same behavioral baseline.
+Specifically, signs of over-exercise include chronic joint soreness, paw pad wear, excessive panting during moderate activity, and a dog that seems to need more exercise every few months just to reach the same behavioral baseline.

-The fix is not more exercise.
 The fix is replacing some of the physical volume with structured prey drive work.
 Less time, better results, less wear on the dog’s body.
-The high energy dogs guide covers this transition in detail.
+The enrichment pillar covers this transition alongside mental stimulation tools.

 Key Takeaway